yaxan/Naruto_Handsign_Classification/README.md

 ## Data

-The data used in this project was manually collected and augmented and collected by collecting a video from a webcam, following a number of data-augmentations such as flips and rotations to increase dataset size.
+The data used in this project was manually collected and augmented by recording a video from a webcam utilizing OpenCV, following a number of data-augmentations such as flips and rotations to increase dataset size.

 ## Packages Used